 What Are the Benefits of Security Awareness Training?

-Empowering employees with security knowledge reduces risk of data breaches, and provides additional benefits.
-Training employees to identify threats prevents downtime from data breaches, ensures that your organisation stays compliant, and improves customer confidence in your brand.
+Empowering employees with security knowledge reduces the risk of data breaches and provides additional benefits.
+Training employees to identify threats prevents downtime due to data breaches, ensures your organisation remains compliant and improves customer confidence in your brand.
+Organisations also see significant cost savings, with security awareness training delivering substantial returns on investment by preventing costly incidents.
+Additionally, well-trained employees become proactive defenders who can spot and report threats before they escalate into major incidents.

 What Should Security Awareness Training Include?